teragrid/dgrid/docs/abci-cli.rst

       set_option  Set an options on the application

     Flags:
-          --abci string      socket or grpc (default "socket") --address string   address of application socket (default "tcp://127.0.0.1:46658") -h, --help             help for abci-cli
+          --asura string      socket or grpc (default "socket") --address string   address of application socket (default "tcp://127.0.0.1:46658") -h, --help             help for asura-cli
       -v, --verbose          print the command and results as if it were a console session

-    Use "abci-cli [command] --help" for more information about a command.
+    Use "asura-cli [command] --help" for more information about a command.

 KVStore - First Example
 -----------------------

-The ``abci-cli`` tool lets us send ABCI messages to our application, to help build and debug them.
+The ``asura-cli`` tool lets us send asura messages to our application, to help build and debug them.

 The most important messages are ``deliver_tx``, ``check_tx``, and